 In 1982, SBPA moved into Weber Hall.
 One of the first buildings constructed when the campus was moved from San Jose to Stockton in 1924, it was named for Captain Charles Weber, founder of the City of Stockton.
-In 1984, the school was first accredited by the American Assembly of Collegiate Schools of Business.
+In 1983, the School was first accredited by the American Assembly of Collegiate Schools of Business.
 With the arrival of a business school, an intensive fundraising campaign was launched to completely refurbish the building.
-This project, completed in 1989, along with continued upgrades and renovation since then, has resulted in modern classrooms and offices, a computer laboratory, and executive development facilities that provide an environment conducive to business learning and research.
+This project, completed in 1989, along with continued upgrades and renovation since then, has resulted in modern classrooms and offices, classroom-oriented computer labs, and executive development facilities that provide an environment conducive to business learning and research.

 The SBPA expanded its outreach to the community with the establishment of a Center for Management Development in 1989.
 In September 1991, the center was officially named the Westgate Center for Management Development, in recognition of financial support from Edward W. Westgate, a former member of Pacific's Board of Regents.

-The SBPA was renamed the Eberhardt School of Business in 1995 in recognition of the generous and substantial support given to both the School and the University by the Eberhardt Family.
-Robert M. Eberhardt (a 1950 business alumnus) succeeded his father as President of the Bank of Stockton and Chair of the Board of Regents.
-After his unexpected death in 1993, his wife, Mimi Eberhardt, assumed his position as a regent, while his brother, Douglass, business class of '59, became President of the Bank of Stockton.
+The SBPA was renamed the Eberhardt School of Business in 1995 in recognition of the generous and substantial support given to both the School and the University by the Eberhardt family.
+Robert M. Eberhardt (a 1950 Business alumnus) succeeded his father as President of the Bank of Stockton and Chair of the Board of Regents.
+After his unexpected death in 1993, his wife, Mimi Eberhardt, assumed his position as a regent, while his brother, Douglass, a Class of 1959 Business alumnus, became President of the Bank of Stockton.
 Douglass Eberhardt subsequently became a regent of Pacific.
-Six members of the Eberhardt family have received degrees from the University and numerous employees of the Bank of Stockton and their families are Pacific alumni.
+Nine members of the Eberhardt family have received degrees from the University and numerous employees of the Bank of Stockton and their families are Pacific alumni.

 The Eberhardt School has established innovative programs in entrepreneurship and received more than $2.6 million in grants from the Fletcher Jones, General Mills and Coca-Cola foundations and a major anonymous donor.
-A suite housing the offices for the Center for Entrepreneurship was constructed in Weber Hall utilizing funds donated in memory of Greenlaw Grupe, Sr. This center houses the Institute for Family Business, an Invention Evaluation Service and the Real Estate Institute.
+A suite housing the offices for the Center for Entrepreneurship was constructed in Weber Hall utilizing funds donated in memory of Greenlaw Grupe Sr. This Center also houses the Institute for Family Business.

 From 2003 to 2005, the newly-established Business Forecasting Center received $1.4 million in federal grants to support its services.
-The Center provides quarterly reports on current business activity, forecasts future economic trends, and performs research and consulting services for public and private sector organizations.
-The Center is enhancing the scope of its activities to play a vital role in the region's economic development.
-In March 2015 the Business Forecasting Center was renamed The Center for Business and Policy Research.
+Now called the Center for Business and Policy Research, the center provides reports on current business activity, forecasts future economic trends, and performs research and consulting services for public and private sector organizations.
+With more than 200 regional and national media hits each year, the Center is the most cited resource at Pacific.
+The Center continues to enhance the scope of its activities to play a vital role in the region's economic development, and recently added a second office location on University of the Pacific's Sacramento campus.

 Gaining distinction through its popular Pacific Business Forum, the Eberhardt School of Business brings prominent business and government leaders to campus several times each year.
-Participants have included Masaaki Morita, a member of the founding family and retired CEO of Sony; Richard Rosenberg, former chairman and CEO of BankAmerica Corp.; John Chambers, chairman and CEO of Cisco Systems, Inc. and regent of University of the Pacific; and Walter Robb, co-president and COO of Whole Foods Market, Inc., also a Pacific regent.
+Participants have included Masaaki Morita, a member of the founding family and retired CEO of Sony; Richard Rosenberg, former chairman and CEO of BankAmerica Corp.; Peter L. Harris, former president and CEO of the San Francisco 49ers; John Chambers, chairman and CEO of Cisco Systems, Inc.; and Walter Robb, co-president and COO of Whole Foods Market, Inc., and Pacific Regent.